BudddyDudeGuy/Night-City-Refined/README.md

 To install the modlist, complete the following steps.

-1. Open Wabbajack and click Browse Modlists
+1. Open Wabbajack and click install from disk

-2. Pick the Cyberpunk 2077 option from the game filter drop-down box (or use the search bar to find the modlist).

-3. Press the download arrow (looks like a play button) on the Modlist UI card and wait for it to download
+2. Click the .wabbajack file

-4. Set the Modlist Installation Location to a folder such as C:\Apostasy.
+3. Set the Modlist Installation Location to a folder such as C:\Apostasy.
 It can be placed anywhere you please
 > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents,   Downloads, OneDrive, etc.), or in your games steam, epic or gog folder

-5. You can also set the download location to where you please.
+4. You can also set the download location to where you please.

 6. Press the play arrow to begin the download and install